Biden is skeptical Russia is scaling back operations in Kyiv - NewsBreak

 Biden’s national security team has been pleased that Singapore and other Pacific partners — Australia, Japan, New Zealand and South Korea — moved relatively quickly to hit Russia with sanctions following the invasion.

-Lee noted that "the war in Ukraine has implications for the Asia Pacific" region, a seeming reference to China's saber-rattling toward Taiwan.
-Concerns were growing even before Russia invaded Ukraine about Beijing's calculations about Taiwan.
+Lee noted that “the war in Ukraine has implications for the Asia Pacific” region, a seeming reference to .
+Concerns were growing even before Russia invaded Ukraine about Beijing’s calculations about Taiwan.
 Biden administration officials have said that Chinese President Xi Jinping has closely watched the U.S. and Western reaction to the Russian invasion.

 White House officials have also said that China has offered Moscow military and economic help with its prosecution of the war.

-Any conflict over the self-governing island democracy stands to involve the U.S., which is legally obligated to ensure Taiwan can defend itself and treats threats to the island as matters of grave concern.
+Any conflict over the self-governing island democracy stands to , which is legally obligated to ensure Taiwan can defend itself and treats threats to the island as matters of grave concern.

-The Biden administration has repeatedly underscored its "One China" policy, which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
-Biden also made clear that the U.S. strongly opposes China's unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.
+The Biden administration has repeatedly underscored its , which recognizes Beijing as the government of China but allows informal relations and defense ties with Taipei.
+Biden also made clear that the U.S. strongly opposes China’s unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.

 “There are potential flashpoints and contentious issues in our region to which if not managed, well, could escalate to open conflict,” Lee said.
 “Countries with interests in the region need to pursue all efforts to settle disagreements through peaceful means, so that we can avoid reaching a point of no return.”